Richard Wilding OBE BSc PhD CEng Eur Ing FIET FCILT FCIPS PFHEA Professor of Supply Chain Strategy, Cranfield School of Management

 More recently his research into inventory policies of organisations in times of risk and uncertainty resulted in international media coverage including live interviews on BBC1 Television News, BBC News 24, BBC Television's "The Money Programme", BBC 5 Live and Independent Radio News.
 The research was also covered by the print media including the Financial Times, Sunday Times, The Guardian, and The Independent newspapers.

-Richard is both a European and Chartered Engineer, he is a chartered fellow of the Institute of Engineering and Technology (Manufacturing Division) (FIET), the Chartered Institute of Logistics & Transport (FCILT) & Chartered Institute of Purchasing & Supply (FCIPS).
-Professor Wilding was elected by the 20,000 members of the CILT U.K. to the Board, and is a Director and Trustee of the institute.
+Richard is both a European and Chartered Engineer, he is a chartered fellow of the Institute of Engineering and Technology (Manufacturing Division) (FIET), the Chartered Institute of Logistics & Transport (FCILT) & Chartered Institute of Procurement & Supply (FCIPS).
+Professor Wilding was elected as Chairman of CILT UK in 2015 representing the 18,000 members as a Director and Trustee of the institute.
 He is a founder & steering Committee Member of the CILT "Logistics Research Network", a global network of academics and practitioners involved in state-of-the-art logistics and supply chain research.
 He is also Co-Chairman of the CILT "Leaders in Supply Chain" Forum, a group limited to the top 120 Logistics and Supply Chain Directors from Europe.
-Richard is also a Fellow of The Higher Education Academy (FHEA) in recognition of his innovative approaches to teaching and course design.
+Richard is also a Principal Fellow of The Higher Education Academy (PFHEA), the highest level of award granted by the Academy, for a sustained and effective record of impact at strategic level in academic practice and strategic leadership in teaching and the enhancement of the student learning experience in Higher Education.

 Richard's special areas of interest include the creation of collaborative business environments, reducing supply chain vulnerability and risk, time compression and techniques for aligning supply chains to maximise customer value and reduce cost.